EPIC-Campus-LPS/dsa-f24-stoplight-Asublime01/README.md

 1. What is a Python library and how do you include one in your script?

+A python library is an external file that provides extra functionality to a python script.
+You can add one by typing import "name of the module" or from module import "package".

 2. What does it mean for elements of a circuits to be in series vs. in parallel?

+When a ciruit is a series, all the elements are connected in one loop.
+When a circuit is parallel, all the elements are in their own loop and connected to the same power source.
+If a failure were to occur, it would not break the entire loop.

 3. Can you create a circuit of 3 light bulbs in series?
 Why or why not?

+Yes because the current would just run through all of them in one loop.

 ## Rubric